ecmwf/pdbufr/docs/guide/readers/flat.rst

     :param columns: specify the BUFR keys to extract.
 The following values are supported:

           * "all", empty str or empty list (default): all the :ref:`eccodes-bufr-keys` (including both the header and data sections) are extracted
-          * "header": only the :ref:`eccoded-bufr-keys` from the header section are extracted
+          * "header": only the :ref:`eccodes-bufr-keys` from the header section are extracted
           * "data": only the :ref:`eccodes-bufr-keys` from the data section are extracted

     :type columns: str, sequence[str]